Job Description: 778GB of data to be reviewed

 Law In Order proposed using Relativity Assisted Review.

-Murali Baddula, Head of eDiscovery at Law In Order, oversees the data processing services and assisting legal departments by offering technical solutions and workflows.
-Murali has over 14 years experience in the areas of dispute resolution, eDiscovery, project management, and software development.
+Justin Smith, Global Head of eDiscovery at Law In Order, oversees the data processing services and assists legal departments by offering technical solutions and workflows.
+He is a highly skilled legal technology consultant with over 12 years project management experience and a Certified Relativity Administrator.
+Justin has been involved in some of Australia’s most complex commercial litigations.
 He understands the complexities of unstructured data and offers solutions to make electronically stored information available for search, retrieval and review in a legally defensible manner.